 The Department of the Treasury notes that beginning in tax year 2022, for federal tax purposes firms are required to amortize their research and development expense deductions over a five-year period.
-The bill would decouple New Jersey's research and development expense deduction from the federal requirement, allowing firms to continue taking the full deduction in the single year in which they incur the qualified expenses.
+The bill would decouple New Jersey's research and development expense deduction from the federal requirement, allowing firms to continue taking the full deduction in the single year in which qualified expenses were incurred.